Contrasting GreenBox POS (GBOX) and Its Peers

 |$120.63 million

-GreenBox POS’s rivals have higher revenue and earnings than GreenBox POS.
-GreenBox POS is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.
+GreenBox POS’s peers have higher revenue and earnings than GreenBox POS.
+GreenBox POS is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 Summary

-GreenBox POS rivals beat GreenBox POS on 9 of the 13 factors compared.
+GreenBox POS peers beat GreenBox POS on 8 of the 12 factors compared.

 About GreenBox POS (Get Rating)